The largest city unconnected to any other by road, Iquitos is Peru’s gateway to the northern Amazon Rainforest by the Amazon River.

 The Tahuayo Lodges is one of the best lodges for nature from Iquitos.
 The lodge is positioned in the Tamshiyacu Tahuayo Reserve and offers private guides and a custom itinerary as standard.
 Enjoy spotting many different animals and plants on guided walking tours, boat tours, and canoeing excursions through the Tahuayo Reserve.

-The minimum trip length at the Tahuayo Lodge is 4 days.
-However, on trips of 4 or 5 days, you will only have time to visit the main Tahuayo Lodge and not the Tahuayo River Amazon Research Center.
-To combine both of these lodges in the Tahuayo Reserve, you will stay for a minimum of 6 days where you will split time between both of these fantastic lodges.
+To combine both of these lodges in the Tahuayo Reserve, you can stay for a minimum of 6-days where you will split time between both of these fantastic lodges.

 The Pacaya Samiria National Reserve

 In addition to the many different primates, you can spot a wide range of other animals.
-These include the favourite and iconic Amazon species, such as pink river dolphins, toucans, large, colourful macaw parrots, black caiman, anaconda, and many colourful birds.
+These include the favourite and iconic Amazon species, such as pink river dolphins, toucans, large, colorful macaw parrots, black caiman, anaconda, and many colorful birds.

 From the different cruises, enjoy exploring the many different waterways of the Pacaya Samiria National Reserve.
 Let’s go over some of the different cruise options available.

 The Delfin II is a luxury Amazon River cruise from Iquitos in northern Peru.
 Enjoy luxurious comfort in the different suites with large picture windows to keep you connected to the Amazon rainforest, ensuite bathrooms, and very comfortable large beds.